dgroomes/graphql-java-playground/programmatic/README.md

 ## TODO

 * DONE Create a data fetcher that gets the local time of the request time zone.
 Support a few time zones.
-* Replace the SDL schema file with a programmatic definition.
+* DONE Replace the SDL schema file with a programmatic definition.
 * Is it possible to list all known IANA timezones in Java?
 If so, then do that and then programmaticaly define the GraphQL TimeZone enum.